General Program Information

 When must I have my admission course work completed to be eligible for admission to the DPT Program?

-Students must complete the science prerequisites and graduation requirements by the end of the spring semester that they are completing their application.
-Documentation of all prerequisite coursework must be received and verified (completed with a grade of “C” or above) by the Spring semester (or quarter) prior to the 2018 Fall semester.*
+Students must complete the science prerequisites and graduation requirements prior to Summer 2024 (exact date TBD).
+Documentation of all prerequisite coursework must be received and verified (completed with a grade of “C” or above) by the Spring semester (or quarter) prior to the 2024 Summer semester.